The Wimbledon Synagogue

-The Wimbledon Synagogue (formally, Wimbledon and District Synagogue), a member of the Movement for Reform Judaism, is a synagogue in the London Borough of Wandsworth at Queensmere Road, Wimbledon Park, on the boundary with the London Borough of Merton.
-Its Rabbi is Adrian Schell and its Chair is Ruth Bragman.
+The Wimbledon Synagogue, formally the Wimbledon and District Synagogue, is a Reform Jewish congregation and synagogue, located at 1 Queensmere Road, Wimbledon Park, in the Borough of Wandsworth, London, England, in the United Kingdom.

-The community was established in 1949 and was based at Worple Road, Wimbledon from 1952 to 1997.
-In 1997 it moved to its present premises, adapting a 1953 building which previously belonged to Southlands College, now part of the University of Roehampton.
-The building also houses a Jewish nursery school, Apples and Honey.

-The synagogue community has been described in The Jewish Chronicle as particularly welcoming.
+The congregation was established in 1949 and was based at Worple Road, Wimbledon from 1952 to 1997.
+In 1997 it moved to its present premises, adapting a 1953 university college building which previously belonged to Southlands College, now part of the University of Roehampton.
+The building also houses a nursery school, a branch of Keren's Nursery.
+The congregation is a member of the Movement for Reform Judaism and is led by rabbi Adrian Schell.
+In 2017, the congregation was described in The Jewish Chronicle as particularly welcoming.

 History

 The synagogue came into being at a meeting of the local Jewish community at the Wimbledon Hill Hotel in February 1949.
 In its first year the membership, of 60 families, was little more than one-tenth of what it is now.
 Services were held in temporary accommodation.
 The community decided to build a new synagogue on a site at 44 Worple Road in Wimbledon.
 The foundation stone was laid on 8 April 1951 by Ernest Abelson and Leonard Montefiore (of the West London Synagogue) and the synagogue was formally opened and dedicated on 25 May 1952 by Rabbi Dr Leo Baeck.
 In September 1997 the synagogue moved to its present site, adapting the former Athlone Hall (dating from 1953).